RamaEdge/iot-edge-patterns/README.md

 - Sending local application events and logs to the cloud
 - Sending metrics, logs, and traces of local devices to the cloud

-The various use cases covered where an IoT Edge would be:

 - Sending application data to the cloud
 - Sending Local application Events, Logs to Cloud